stanspaulussen/DieselDrie/README.md

 ## Visualisation

-* Visualising stations, connections between stations and tracks in a graph based on station coordinates.
+* Visualising stations, connections between stations and tracks.
+* Visualised in a graph based on station coordinates.